 Provided you get good avocados, you’re golden.
 And you know they’re good when they’re firm but yield slightly to the touch.

 How to Make Vegan Guacamole Dip

-Simply smash up some deliciously ripe avocados and then add some fresh lime juice, chopped red onion, cherry tomatoes, fresh cilantro, sea salt and black pepper and there you have it!
+Simply smash up some deliciously ripe firm avocados and then add fresh lime juice, chopped red onion, cherry tomatoes, fresh cilantro, sea salt and black pepper, mix together and serve!

-In 10 minutes, you can take a bag of chips and turn it into a gourmet treat because of what you have now made available as a dip!
+In 10 minutes, you can take a bag of chips and turn it into a gourmet treat because of this freshly made and delicious guacamole dip!

 We served it with tortilla chips, but any chips work great with guac.
 Or flat breads.
 Or raw veggies, anything that needs a dip.

 And of course it works equally well as a spread.
 So if you want it for sandwiches, rolls, pita breads, a pizza topping or anything else, go on with your bad self.